UWE-Ruby/week-26/README.md

 ### Exercise Retrospective

-* What would happen if you started to add more services?

-* Would the previous solution, logic within the controller, to be maintainable as you add or remove services?

-* Would using model callbacks be more maintainable as you add or remove services?
+#### Imagine adding a new service

+* How maintainable would logic within the controller become?

+* model callbacks?

+* a single 'PostObserver'?

+* an observer for each service?

+#### Imagine removing a service

+* How maintainable would logic within the controller become?

+* model callbacks?

+* a single 'PostObserver'?

+* an observer for each service?

+#### Handling service specific error messages

+* How maintainable would logic within the controller become?

+* model callbacks?

+* a single 'PostObserver'?

-* Would using an observer be more maintainable as you add or remove services?
+* an observer for each service?

-* For the observer or the callback, at what stage in the lifecycle did you choose to send the content to the other services?
+#### Responsiveness

 * What happens to the user's request when a service hangs or takes a long time to respond?
+Do any of these implementation address this issue?

 ### Reading